gradient-pulse/phi-mesh/pv_video_series/pre_gs_scenes/scene_005_runway_prompt.md

----
+# Scene 005 — Runway Prompt

-title: Scene 05 — Runway Prompt
+> ⚠️ *Note: This scene was created prior to strict Gradient Syntax mapping and may include inferred transitions or psychological cues.
+It is preserved here for archival and contrast purposes.*

 source: Palpable Voice — Chapter 3
 location: UCL Anthropology Department + BBC Broadcasting House + British Herald Newsroom
 characters: